 - a.
 When time constraints due to unusual circumstances preclude the use of the competitive bidding process - b.
 When no active market exists for the issue being traded due to the age or depth of the issue - c.
 When a security is unique to a single dealer, for example, a private placement - d.
-When the transaction involves new issues or issues in the "when issued" market - Overnight sweep instruments including repurchase agreements and money markets will not be bid, but may be placed with the Board's depository bank relating to the demand account for which the investment was purchased.
-Money Market funds described in subparagraph L(9) of this section are not subject to bid requirement.

-L. Authorized Investments and Portfolio Composition
+When the transaction involves new issues or issues in the "when issued" market - Overnight sweep instruments including repurchase agreements and money markets will not be bid, but may be placed with the School Board's depository bank relating to the demand account for which the investment was purchased. - XIV.
+Authorized Investments and Portfolio Composition